 If the person who lost their life is permanently domiciled out of the UK, then Inheritance Tax would only be paid on their UK assets (if any), for example property or bank accounts in the UK.
 Though if the person you are inheriting assets from has lived in the UK for 15 of the last 20 years or had a permanent home in the UK during any of the last 3 years of their life, they will be deemed UK-domiciled and normal UK inheritance tax rules will apply.

-So if a family member passed who had no UK assets and was not domiciled in the UK, you would have no requirement to pay UK tax when transferring inheritance money from overseas.
+So if a family member passed who had no UK assets and was not domiciled in the UK, you would have no requirement to pay UK tax when transferring inheritance money from USA to UK, for example.

 Tax Limits for UK Non-Domiciled Persons